Halloween Happenings Guide 2022

 Eye Spy Trains

 The popular Halloween Eye Spy Trains are back on weekends throughout October.
 The Montgomery Parks’ Cabin John Miniature Train and the Wheaton Miniature Train will take your little ghosts and goblins on a ride through “Trainslyvania.”
-Trains will run from 11am to 6pm.
 Purchase tickets in advance online to reserve your preferred date and time.

 Washington, DC